 Jerry Lee Lewis is still considered one of the pioneers of rock and roll.
 Best known for his hit Great Balls of Fire, Lewis was a cultural force through the 1950s and ‘60s, influencing later artists like The Rolling Stones and Elton John.
 In the late ‘80s however, Lewis filed for bankruptcy due to tax debt, having property seized as repayment.

 It’s easy to associate celebrities with tumultuous personal lives and spiraling debt, no matter who they are.
 But, as bankruptcy attorneys, we know that anyone is susceptible to the risk of falling behind on their finance, so we have a few well-respected historical figures to share to show that it goes beyond even celebrity.

 Mark Twain remains one of the most well-known and influential American writers to this day.
 Best known for The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn, the author declared bankruptcy in the late 1890s after some misguided investments.

 The bankruptcy attorneys and legal experts won’t blame you for being surprised to learn that Abraham Lincoln, the 16th President of the United States, once declared bankruptcy.
 Failed business ventures and debt payments were the cause of a long process of repayment for President Lincoln, which saw him paying for seventeen years.

 Bankruptcy Attorneys and the Universal Nature of Debt

 These are just a small handful of examples of famous people and major corporations being overwhelmed by their debts.
 As bankruptcy attorneys and lawyers, we wanted to demonstrate that bankruptcy has the potential to happen to anyone to alleviate any potential hesitation you might have.
-If you feel like you need help with your finances, contact Groce & DeArmon today.
+If you feel like you need help with your finances, contact Groce & DeArmon, P.C. today.